AndrewFasano/DPA/assignments/A04/README.md

 docker run --priviliged --rm -it cdda2
 ```

-Inside your container run `/Cataclysm-DDA/cataclysm` to start the game.
+Inside your container run `cd /Cataclysm-DDA; ./cataclysm` to start the game.

 ## Tasks:
 (Look at the details of how this will be graded before you do all these!)